 - interprofessional care to support holistic care needs for the patients and families including psychosocial and spiritual supports

-- coordinate care for in home support service (i.e. assistance with personal care, caregiver respite, volunteer support)
+- coordination for in home support services (i.e. assistance with personal care, caregiver respite, volunteer support)

-- assess and coordinate equipment needs to support patients to remain at home
+- assessment, coordination and education for equipment needs and care to support patients to remain safely at home

-- facilitate and coordinate transitions to alternate care settings, i.e. hospice
+- facilitation for transitions to alternate care settings, i.e. hospice

 Calgary Zone and Area